gkappler/CombinedParsers.jl/docs/src/man/pcre-compliance.md

-The equal-area-histograms of log10-ratios of `time_Regcomb/time_Regex` shows that `CombinedParser` implementation is competitive.
+The histograms of ratios of `time_Regcomb/time_Regex` shows that `CombinedParser` implementation is competitive.
 Worst cases are investigated for further optimization [in this IJulia notebook](https://github.com/gkappler/CombinedParsers.jl/blob/master/benchmark/benchmarks.ipynb).

 Next steps in optimization are